r-leyshon/ptspotter/cran-comments.md

 * Checking the noted line, this is the correct syntax for the package I am referring to.
 Unsure if single or double quotation marks would be better.

+## CRAN feedback 1:

+* \dontrun{} should only be used if the example really cannot be executed (e.g. because of missing additional software, missing API keys, ...) by the user.
+That's why wrapping examples in \dontrun{} adds the comment ("# Not run:") as a warning for the user.
+Does not seem necessary in all cases.
+Please unwrap the examples if they are executable in < 5 sec, or replace
+\dontrun{} with \donttest{}.
+**\dontrun{} removed from all functions.**

+* Please ensure that your functions do not write by default or in your examples/vignettes/tests in the user's home filespace (including the package directory and getwd()).
+This is not allowed by CRAN policies.
+Please omit any default path in writing functions.
+* In your examples/vignettes/tests you can write to tempdir().

+* Did you submit your package via the CRAN webform?
+Since there was no submission mail generated.